bytting/gamma-collector/README.md

 2. drone-setup-system.service

    Copy this file to ``/etc/systemd/system/drone-setup-system.service`` and enable it using systemctl:
-   `sudo systemctl enable drone-setup-system.service`
+   `# systemctl enable drone-setup-system.service`

 3. drone-setup-local.service

    Copy this file to ``$(HOME)/.config/systemd/user/drone-setup-local.service`` and enable it with systemctl:
-   `systemctl --user enable drone-setup-local.service`
+   `$ systemctl --user enable drone-setup-local.service`

+Given a successful configuration, burn will be listening on TCP port 7000 after booting up the system